tamersp25/docs/src/docs/developer/engines/tutorial/README.md

 });
 ```

 Just 25 lines of code!
-And yes, it's deployable with no modifications.
+And yes, it's deployable.

-Note that this reusable skeleton does no "cognition" per se &mdash; it merely delegates cognitive processing to a custom, user-written external module called `my-cognition-logic.js`.
+?> Note that this reusable skeleton does no "cognition" per se &mdash; it merely delegates cognitive processing to a custom, user-written external module called `my-cognition-logic.js`.

-Also note that the task of reading the file-upload stream is handled by a third-party open-source middleware module called [Multer](https://www.npmjs.com/package/multer).
+In this example, the task of reading the file-upload stream is handled by a third-party open-source middleware module called [Multer](https://www.npmjs.com/package/multer).

 <div style="transform:scaleX(.91);">
 <img alt="helpful mini-robot" width="18%" style="float:left;" src="docs/developer/applications/app-tutorial/_media/botty.png">